Meteor-Community-Packages/meteor-autoform/README.md

 }
 ```

+You can also set `autoform.omit` to `true` in the schema definition for a field to prevent it from ever being included in quickForms, afObjectFields, afArrayFields, etc. This is useful for autoValue properties such as `createdAt` that you know you will not want on a form.

 ## Complex Schemas

 You can use mongo dot notation to map an input to a subdocument.
 For example: